natebarksdale/natebarksdale.github.io/src/content/blog/2009-03-31-my-astronomical-romance.md

 description: A fascinating exploration of how the aesthetics of Hubble Space Telescope images reflect cultural choices, blending art and science to inspire a sense of wonder about the cosmos.
 emoji: 🎨
 tags:
-  - 🌌 Nebulae
+  - 🌌 Astronomy
+  - 🎨 Aesthetics
-  - 🖼️ Art
+  - ⚖️ Choices
-  - 🌠 Astronomy
+  - 🌍 Culture
 haiku: |
   Cosmic hues unfold,
   Art in the vastness whispers,